Lower bounds on entanglement entropy without twin copy

-2pt {\bf Numerical calculations}.
-A first illustration of Eq. (\ref{eq:main}) is obtained by using the ground state of a chain of 10 Rydberg atoms separated by a varied lattice spacing $a_x$ expressed in units of $R_b$.
-We used exact diagonalization to calculate $S_{AB}^X$, $S_A^X$ and $S^{vN}_A$ for the vacuum.
+{\it Numerical calculations}.
+As a first step to understand the connections among the bitstring entropies and $S_A^{vN}$, we consider the ground state of a chain of 10 Rydberg atoms separated by a varied lattice spacing $a_x$ expressed in units of $R_b$. $A$ and $B$ are the left and right sides with 5 atoms each.
+We used exact diagonalization to calculate $S_{AB}^X$, $S_A^X$, $I_{AB}^X$, and $S^{vN}_A$ for the vacuum.
 The results are shown in Fig. \ref{fig:3echain}.

-We observe that $S_{A}^{vN}\simeq 1.25(2S_A^X-S_{AB}^X)$.
-The proportionality is only approximate, for instance, $S_{A}^{vN}$ is slightly below (above) this linear combination for smaller (larger) $R_b/a_x$ respectively.
+We observe that $S_{AB}^X$ has approximately the same shape as $S_A^X$ with a constant of proportionality which is approximately 2.
+In addition $S_{A}^{vN}\simeq 1.25(2S_A^X-S_{AB}^X)$.
+As shown in the SM, the proportionality factor is only approximate, for instance, $S_{A}^{vN}$ is slightly below (above) this linear combination for smaller (larger) $R_b/a_x$ respectively.
 Notice that as $R_b/a_x$ is increased from low values, the onset of $S_{A}^{vN}$ is marked by a sharp increase $S_{AB}^X$ and $S_A^X$.
-However, at the peak of $S_{AB}^X$ and $S_A^X$, cancellations occur and $S_{A}^{vN}$ develops only after $S_{AB}^X$ and $S_A^X$ drop significantly.
-Other features of Fig. \ref{fig:3echain} can be understood from elementary considerations that are provided in Supp.
-Mat. \ref{app2}.
+However, at the peak of $S_{AB}^X$ and $S_A^X$, for $R_b/a_x\simeq 1.11$, cancellations occur and $S_{A}^{vN}$ develops only after $S_{AB}^X$ and $S_A^X$ drop significantly.
+As expected, $S_A^X\geq S_{A}^{vN}$ but typically $S_A^X>>S_{A}^{vN}$ so this upper bound is not very useful.
+Other features of Fig. \ref{fig:3echain} can be understood from elementary considerations that are provided in the SM \cite{SM}.
+In summary, we found that whenever $S_{A}^{vN}$ is not too small, $I_{AB}^X\simeq 0.8 \times S_{A}^{vN}$ which is 20 percent below the target value.
+When $S_{A}^{vN}$ is small, $I_{AB}^X$ provide a bound that is not so close.
+Consequently, the mutual information provides a good estimation of the regions of the phase diagram where $S_{A}^{vN}$ gets large.

-2pt {\bf Other numerical examples}.
-It is easy to illustrate Eq. (\ref{eq:main}) with other geometries.
-We have considered two-leg ladders with five rungs and varied lattice spacing in both directions.
-We observed similar features shown in Supp.
-Mat. \ref{app3}.
-Again the approximate constant of proportionality 1.25 was used to display both quantities in the same figure.
-Other values of the constant need to be used for other systems with less atoms and 1.25 does no seem to have any universal meaning.